rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

    :lines: 1-10

-The first three lines give column numbers, labels, and values for the scalar data — here, the stellar mass ``M_star`` and radius ``R_star``, expressed in cgs units.
-The next two lines give column numbers and labels for the per-mode data (``E_norm`` is the normalized mode inertia, and the other columns are the same as described above for the screen output); the subsequent lines then give the corresponding values (one line per mode).
-The mode files have a similar layout, with scalar data followed by array data representing the eigenfunctions (one line per radial grid point).
+The first three lines give column numbers, labels, and values for the scalar data --- here, the units ``freq_units`` of the frequency data in the file.
+The next two lines give column numbers and labels for the per-mode data; the ``Re(freq)`` and ``Im(freq)`` columnss contains the real and imaginary parts of the eigenfrequencies, units of cycles per day.
+The detail files have a similar layout, with scalar data followed by array data representing the eigenfunctions (one line per spatial grid point).

 The choice of which data appear in output files isn't hardwired, but rather determined by the :nml_n:`summary_item_list` and